 Intro to Ethereum

-A blockchain is best described as a public database that is updated and shared across many computers in a network.
+A blockchain is a public database that is updated and shared across many computers in a network.

 "Block" refers to the fact that data and state are stored in sequential batches or "blocks".
 If you send ETH to someone else, the transaction data needs to be added to a block for it to be successful.